 Another delicious local snack from Valencia is horchata and fartons.
 A sweet milky drink made from tiger nuts and sugar that’s served with a long, soft bread cake.

-Wandering the city market, Mercat Central, you get a real sense of how important fresh produce is to Valencian people.
+Wandering the city market, Mercat Central, (mercat = market in Valenciano) you get a real sense of how important fresh produce is to Valencian people.
 Markets in Spain are some of the most amazing I have ever seen, the sights, smells and bustling activity are a reminder of how people used to shop before large supermarkets took over.

-This mercado, in particular, is a palace of culinary wonders, encased in a lovely building.
+This mercado (market in Spanish), in particular, is a palace of culinary wonders, encased in a lovely building.
 I could have spent hours admiring the stain glass windows, intricate metal arches and colourful tiles.

 The entire coast of the Valencia region has some great beaches and beach holiday resorts.
 Within easy reach of Valencia city, you can enjoy some wonderful sandy beach areas, the closest beach is Malvarrosa.
 It's great to be able to combine city exploring with a little time relaxing on the beach.
 Swimming, water-sports, basking in the sun or sipping a cocktail in a beach-side bar are all possible in Valencia.